Marina Bay Street Circuit: Characteristics

 Singapore Marina Bay Street Circuit in 2012.

 The Singapore Formula One Pit Building before the 2014 Singapore Grand Prix.

 The 'Singapore Sling' chicane (pictured in 2008) was removed before the 2013 Singapore Grand Prix.

 The track in 2019 as it approaches the Pit Building.

 On the day of confirmation of the Singapore Grand Prix in the 2008 Formula One season, a routemap was published.
 The pit area of the circuit is located in an empty plot of land off Republic Boulevard and beside the Singapore Flyer.
 A temporary road leads from the pit area and under the Benjamin Sheares Bridge to Republic Boulevard and turns onto Raffles Boulevard.
 It then proceeds along Nicoll Highway, Stamford Road and Saint Andrew's Road around the Padang, past the City Hall.

 The track then goes onto the Anderson Bridge, past the Fullerton Hotel and make a tight left turn to Esplanade Drive beside the Merlion Park.
 It joins Raffles Avenue, then returning to the pit area via a second temporary road around the Singapore Flyer.

 The track was widely criticised by F1 drivers for being excessively bumpy, particularly on Raffles Boulevard between turns 5 and 7, resulting in a very unforgiving circuit, especially given the hot and humid conditions of the Singapore climate.
-2008 World Champion Lewis Hamilton commented that it was twice as hard to negotiate as the more famous Monaco street circuit and unexpectedly physical – requiring double the amount of energy over a single lap as compared to the Monaco circuit.
+2008 World Champion Lewis Hamilton commented that it was twice as hard to negotiate as the more famous Circuit de Monaco and unexpectedly physical – requiring double the amount of energy over a single lap as compared to the Monaco circuit.

 Several drivers, including Sébastien Bourdais and Fernando Alonso, expressed their concern about the high and harsh kerbs at the chicane at turn 10 of the street circuit.
 Ferrari's Felipe Massa compared the kerbs akin to "little tortoises that would wreck the car if you get something wrong".
 The drivers were worried that hitting the bumps could cause suspension damage or even damage a tub.
 They also raised concerns that the bumps would pitch them into the wall on the outside of the corner.
 Whilst the FIA had been involved in the development of these kerbs, in response to the drivers' concerns FIA race director and safety delegate Charlie Whiting agreed to lower the kerbs at the turn 10 chicane ahead of Friday's free practice.
 The kerbs were further reduced in height for Saturday's qualifying round and Sunday's race.
 The chicane at Turn 10 was reprofiled for the 2010 race in an attempt to make it safer and the turns more gradual by moving the kerbs, however Lewis Hamilton said in an interview this modification made the chicane more dangerous by making the entry to the corner smaller, calling the complex "the worst corner in F1".
 In 2013, ahead of the race, the chicane was removed and replaced with a left turn, resulting in faster lap times.